Marmalade-NG/marmalade-ng/doc/source/how-to-create-token.rst

 Since we use the policy **INSTANT-MINT**, the token will be minted in the same transaction

-To create the policy list, we can use th ``std-policies`` module which provides some helpers.
+To create the policy list, we can use the ``std-policies`` module, which provides some helpers.

 We need to include the objects ``marmalade_collection`` and ``marmalade_royalty`` in the data section of the transaction.